ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: record_coercions

-    Specifies whether the IVI engine keeps a list of the value coercions it makes  for ViInt32 and ViReal64 attributes.
+    Specifies whether the IVI engine keeps a list of the value coercions it makes  for ViInt32 and ViReal64 properties.
 Call :py:meth:`nidmm.Session.GetNextCoercionRecord` to extract  and delete the oldest coercion record from the list.
-    The default value is VI_FALSE (0).
-Use the :py:meth:`nidmm.Session._init_with_options` function to  override this value.
+    The default value is False (0).
+Use the :py:meth:`nidmm.Session._init_with_options` method to  override this value.

-    .. note:: One or more of the referenced functions are not in the Python API for this driver.
+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.